 |

 Beau was accepted by DunRoamin' and immediately examined by his new vet friend who observed an infected injury to his right cheek and several smaller wounds on his feet, one of which was an exposed ligament.
 These wounds were most probably the result of an attack by another animal while he was trying to survive on his own.
 Beau is estimated to have been born about June 19, 2018, so was about four years old when he arrived at DunRoamin'.
 Beau underwent sedation several times to have his wound drained, treated and sutured.
 He was prescribed pain medications and antibiotics to combat his injuries.
 Beau was also diagnosed with Feline Immunodeficiency Virus (FIV) which you can read about at the link below.
-He and his best friend Crombie are the most affectionate and loving cats you may ever meet!
+Beau and his best friend Crombie (also FIV+) are the most affectionate and loving cats you may ever meet!
+They are grateful to spend their summers as foster cats of an extremely wonderful couple with whom they have fallen head over heals in love!
+They are often found sleeping on their humans or cuddled together on top of each other or wound around each other!
 They hope for a new home together very soon, and would be very pleased if someone were to choose them to join their family.
+They are grateful to their sponsors who help provide vaccines and medical support as required.
 FIV+I have FIV, click here to see what that means for me and you. |

-Josie |
+| Josie |

-Delores McGuigan Upper Kent, NBJan Chisholm Fredericton, NBAshley Greening Blandford, NL |
+Delores McGuigan Upper Kent, NBJan Chisholm Fredericton, NB

 |

-"Josie" came to DunRoamin' on June 21, 2022 from the Victoria County area where she had been diagnosed with diabetes.
+Josie came to DunRoamin' on June 21, 2022 from the Victoria County area where she had been diagnosed with diabetes.
 Unfortunately, no one was available to provide her care, so she came to DunRoamin' to live with our two diabetic cats who eat Diabetic food and require insulin injections twice daily.
 Josie only requires diabetic food - not injections.
 Josie was born about June 17, 2012.

 Josie is a beautiful little girl who has become much more outgoing and playful.
-Thanks to the care and interest provided by her vet friend at the Florenceville Veterinary Clinic, Josie no longer requires insulin injections - and is happy to eat whatever she wants.
+Thanks to the care and interest provided by her vet friend at the Florenceville Veterinary Clinic, Josie no longer requires insulin injections - and is happy to eat whatever she wants - remission!!!
 She currently is eating Royal Canin Adult food and Fancy Feast canned.
 Josie is a very sweet, quiet little girl who will do very well in a quiet home by herself, or perhaps with one other cat of similar age.
 She is social, playful and doing very well, but would SO like to have her very own family.
 She deserves it!
-As a Senior, she hopes for a quiet retirement home. |
+As a Senior, she hopes for a quiet retirement home.
+She is grateful for her sponsors who help provide her food, vaccines and routine checkups by her vet to ensure she is still doing well! |

-Kensi |
+| Kensi |

 Jo Anne London Upper Woodstock, NBKathy & Peter Evans St Almo, NBShelby Shaw Saint John, NBWanda Giberson Wakefield, NB |